 "I gave God a chance to kill me.
 He didn't do it, so he's pleased with me.
 He doesn't want me to die."

 At this point in my life, my political thinking consists almost entirely of asking questions and very little forging of opinions.
-That is why Haneke's most recent film, the World War I era mystery The White Ribbon, has become the locus of my political thought-process: it asks the most useful questions about the most difficult to fathom moment in the history of Western civilization.
-While many critics forged opinions on Haneke's behalf in regards to the film, its value lies in the fact that it does not lay out a roadmap for defeating the rise of evil the "next time."
-By exploring all facets of the question "how did this happen?," it most certainly does not arrive at the answer "I'm not sure;" but for dealing with a moment in history that has been subjected to endless scrutinty and speculation, Haneke's film properly considered should shake the certainty of the most "sure" of audiences.
+That's why Haneke's most recent film, the World War I era mystery The White Ribbon, has become the locus of my political thought-process: it asks the most useful questions about the most difficult to fathom moment in the history of Western civilization.
+While many critics forged opinions on Haneke's behalf in regards to the film, the film's value lies in the fact that it does not lay out a roadmap for defeating the rise of evil the "next time."
+By exploring all facets of the question "how did this happen?," it doesn't simply shrug into "I'm not sure:" despite dealing with a moment in history that has been subjected to endless scrutinty and speculation, Haneke's film properly considered should shake the certainty of the most "sure" of audiences.

 Let me back up.